Nanny Taxes in Oregon

 Workers’ Compensation Insurance

-Household employers in Oregon are not required to have workers’ compensation coverage for any full- or part-time employees.
-However, you can choose a voluntary policy to protect both you and your employee.
+Household employers in Oregon are not required to have workers’ compensation coverage for full- or part-time employees.
+However, you can choose a voluntary policy to protect you and your employees.
 Get a quote on workers’ compensation insurance.

 Helpful Links for Nanny Taxes in Oregon